-There are three, interlinked strands to the research in each city:
+There are three, interlinked strands to the research:

-The User Strand, which focuses on exploring young women’s travel, access to, and usage of transport and the impact thereof on their access to employment and training opportunities.
+The User Strand, which focuses on exploring young women’s travel and transport usage, the barriers they encounter, and the impact on their access to employment and training programmes.

 The Employment Strand, which focuses on women’s employment experiences within the transport sector.

-The Action Research Strand, which is designed to build on findings in the User Strand and the Employment Strand.
-It will pilot transport-related skills training for women to improve their access to employment (both directly, through increased employment opportunities in the transport sector and indirectly, through the travel safety skills that will enable them to travel to diverse employment and training opportunities).
-Expanding women’s employment in areas such as commercial driving and vehicle repair and maintenance can help build a critical mass so that women users, in turn, begin to feel safer when travelling on public transport.
+The Action Research Strand, which is designed to build on findings in the User Strand and the Employment Strand, paying careful attention to local context and needs.
+It will pilot transport-related skills training for women to improve their access to employment (both directly, through employment in the transport sector and indirectly, through the travel safety skills that will enable them to travel to diverse employment opportunities).
+Expanding women’s employment in areas such as commercial driving and vehicle repair and maintenance can help build a critical mass so that women users feel safer travelling on public transport.